Skip to main content

-They encourage engagement with a number of key principles and processes students need to develop in order to be able to undertake a capstone project later in their studies.
+The briefs encourage engagement with a number of key principles and processes that students need to develop to prepare them for a capstone project later in their studies.

-The module aims to position students in readiness to commence realisation of their Major (capstone) Project upon completion.
+The module aims to prepare students to begin realisation of their Major (capstone) Project upon completion.
 Students take responsibility for either continuing to develop their thematic practical design enquiries already established in Context I, refining and editing material and developing new research and study as necessary, or embarking upon new self-initiated enquiries.

 Find out more about the postgraduate work placement scheme.

 The Professional Placement module is a core module for those students following a masters programme that incorporates professional placement learning, following completion of 120 credits.
 It provides you with the opportunity to apply your knowledge and skills to an appropriate working environment, and to develop and enhance key employability skills and subject-specific professional skills in your chosen subject.
 You may wish to use the placement experience as a platform for your subsequent major project module, and would be expected to use it to help inform your decisions about future careers.

 Applicants are required to prepare a portfolio of approximately 20 pages in landscape format and save it as a PDF file of a maximum size of 30MB.